 The same is true for us.

 Nevertheless, God is perfect.
-His unfailing love motivates him to care for us amid affliction and produce goodness from it.
+His unfailing love motivates him to care for us amid affliction and to produce goodness from it.
 He remains utterly trustworthy, even in tough times.

 Therefore, by faith, we can subordinate our preferences to his intentions.